PoseGAM: Robust Unseen Object Pose Estimation via Geometry-Aware Multi-View Reasoning: Experiments

 \subsection{Comparisons}

 We evaluate our method on five core BOP benchmark datasets, which are unseen during training.
-We compare it with recent state-of-the-art matching-based methods~\cite{osop, ausserlechner2024zs6d, megapose, moon2024genflow, nguyen2024gigapose, ornek2024foundpose} that rely solely on RGB images, as well as the recent feedforward method RayPose~\cite{huang2025raypose}, which leverages multi-view diffusion.
+We compare it with recent state-of-the-art matching-based methods~\cite{osop, ausserlechner2024zs6d, megapose, moon2024genflow, nguyen2024gigapose, ornek2024foundpose}, as well as the recent feedforward method RayPose~\cite{huang2025raypose}, which leverages multi-view diffusion.
+All methods use the same base information, namely the CAD model and object detection results (\ie, segmentation masks), and operate on RGB-only query images.
 As shown in Table~\ref{tab:compare}, our method achieves the highest average AR across all datasets, outperforming the previous best approach by 5.1$\%$ on average.
 Notably, on the TUD-L dataset, our method achieves a 17.6$\%$ improvement.
 We attribute this substantial gain to the fact that TUD-L consists of single-object images with minimal occlusion, which closely aligns with the conditions of our synthetic training data.
 Fig.~\ref{fig:teaser} and Fig.~\ref{fig:comparison} illustrate the pose estimation visualizations of our methods and others, further validating the robustness of our approach.
 These results collectively highlight the strong generalization capability of our method across diverse datasets.

 We also include VGGT~\cite{wang2025vggt} for comparison.
 Since VGGT predicts only relative transformations, we adapt it for object pose estimation by providing images rendered from known poses and applying the predicted relative transformation to the corresponding rendering poses.
 The results indicate that initial multi-view foundation models struggle to generalize to the object pose estimation task.
-This limitation is primarily due to their lack of explicit object geometry information and sensitivity to appearance inconsistencies between CAD renderings and real-world images (see Appendix~\ref{app: fragile} for further analysis).
+This limitation is primarily due to their lack of explicit object geometry information and sensitivity to appearance inconsistencies between CAD renderings and real-world images (see Appendix~~\ref{app: fragile} for further analysis).
 In contrast, our method, by incorporating geometry features and fine-tuning on a carefully constructed synthetic dataset, achieves robust performance in object pose estimation.